galogm/IGNN/README.md

 ## Usage

-- c-IGNN: see `scripts/00-cIGNN.sh` for running scripts.
+- c-IGNN: see `scripts/00-cIGNN.sh` for running scripts of each dataset.

-- r-IGNN: see `scripts/01-rIGNN.sh` for running scripts.
+- r-IGNN: see `scripts/01-rIGNN.sh` for running scripts of each dataset.

-- a-IGNN: see `scripts/02-aIGNN.sh` for running scripts.
+- a-IGNN: see `scripts/02-aIGNN.sh` for running scripts of each dataset.

 ## Requirements